 Recurring Revenue Quality: Why 90% MRR Isn't Enough to Command Premium Multiples

-After a decade at Barclays and Truist working on M&A transactions across technology sectors, and now focused exclusively on MSP M&A, I've been studying how PE buyers actually dissect revenue during diligence.
-The pattern is consistent: what most founders call "recurring revenue" and what PE firms define as "high-quality recurring revenue" are often very different things.
-That gap can move a valuation by 1-3 multiple points, which at $5M EBITDA means $5-15 million in enterprise value that never shows up in a founder's exit.
+Over a decade at Barclays and Truist and now focused exclusively on MSP M&A, I've watched how PE buyers actually dissect revenue in diligence.
+The pattern is consistent: what most founders call recurring revenue and what a buyer will pay a premium for are often very different things.

-At the highest-quality end: multi-year contracts with auto-renewal clauses, annual price escalators, defined SLAs, and services delivered by your own team.
-This revenue is contractually guaranteed, grows predictably, and is difficult for competitors to displace.
-Buyers model it forward with confidence and pay premiums for it.
+At the highest-quality end sit multi-year contracts with auto-renewal clauses, annual price escalators, defined SLAs, and services delivered by your own team.
+This revenue is contractually guaranteed, grows predictably, and is hard for competitors to displace, so buyers model it forward with confidence and pay premiums for it.
+At the lowest-quality end sit month-to-month agreements that happen to bill a consistent amount each cycle.
+It looks like recurring revenue on a spreadsheet, and customers may have paid you for years, but nothing contractually obligates them to continue.
+Any of them can leave with 30 days' notice, and during an ownership transition, some will.

 Contract Structure: The Single Biggest Revenue Quality Lever